nathan-kennedy/new-mac-setup/README.md

-_HASN'T BEEN TESTED YET - FEEL FREE TO TEST YOURSELF - WILL BE RUNNING THIS SCRIPT IN THE NEXT COUPLE DAYS ON AN OLDER MAC AND AGAIN IN A VIRTUAL MACHINE ON AN M1 - I'LL UPDATE THIS README WHEN FINISHED_
+_HASN'T BEEN TESTED YET - FEEL FREE TO TEST YOURSELF ON A NEW MACHINE OR FRESH OS INSTALL- I'LL BE TESTING THIS SCRIPT ON AN OLDER MAC AND AGAIN IN A VIRTUAL MACHINE ON AN M1 MAX - I'LL UPDATE THIS README WHEN FINISHED_

 # Mac Development Environment Setup Script